donnyphi/pharmtech-math-lab/README.md

 # Pharmacy Tech Math Practice

-An adaptive practice app for pharmacy technician math.
-Built with Streamlit and plain Python — no database, no external APIs, no patient data.
+Adaptive practice app for pharmacy technician math, organized around curriculum chapters.
+Solution steps follow the textbook's universal ratio-and-proportion format.
+Built with Streamlit and plain Python.
+No database, no external APIs, no patient data.

 ## Run it